caridy/mojito-server/README.md

     app.use(mojito.lockDownSecurity);
 });

-// we could drive this by dimensions automatically by using
-// `app.use(mojito.contextualizer.all())` which matches contextualizer.* and
-// dimensions.*, so by hanging a middleware from contextualizer
-// you are automatically enabling a new dimension to be populated;
-app.use(mojito.contextualizer.all);
-// or manually like this:
-// app.use(mojito.contextualizer.lang);
+// registering a fake `dispatch engine`.
+Usually, we should do:
-// app.use(mojito.contextualizer.device);
+// `mojito.dispatcher('<dispatcher-name>', require('<dispatcher-name>'))`

-// mojito will use dispatcher config to dispatch "index" app.get('/', mojito.dispatch('index'));

-mojito.exposeRoutes(function () {
+// and if we have multiple dispatch engines attached, we can select the
+// default one by doing: `app.set('dispatch engine', '<dispatcher-name>')` mojito.dispatcher('mojito', {
+    dispatch: function (name, options, page, callback) {
+        callback(null, JSON.stringify({
+            name: name,
+            options: options,
+            page: page
+        }));
+    }
+});

 // these are all the routes that our client side will be able to
 // dispatch without a fullpage refresh, `mojito.dispatch()` is
 // required.
 The grouping helps with apps with different pages
-    // where each page represents an app in the client side. app.get('/photo', mojito.dispatch('photo', {
+// where each page represents an app in the client side.

+// mojito will use dispatcher config to dispatch "index" app.get('/', mojito.dispatch('index'));

+// forcing to print on json format app.get('/photo', mojito.dispatch('photo', {
     json: true
 }));

-    // you can have route specific middleware,
+// you can have route specific middleware that will expose data
-    // and you can also add group specific middleware
-    // by passing them into `mojito.exposeRoutes()`
-    app.get('/photos', mojito.data('place'),
+// into the page object as well. app.get('/photos', mojito.data('place'), mojito.dispatch('photos'));
-            mojito.dispatch('photos'));
-});

 // Error handlers
 app.use(mojito.notFound);
 app.configure('production', function () {
     app.use(mojito.internalServerError);
 });

 // listening
 app.listen(app.get('port'), function () {